Liu Qibao

-Liu Qibao (刘奇葆 (Liú Qíbǎo); born January 1953) is a Chinese politician.
-He was a member of the 18th Politburo of the Chinese Communist Party, a Secretary of the Secretariat of the Chinese Communist Party, as well as the head of the Propaganda Department of the Central Committee.
+Liu Qibao (刘奇葆 (Liú Qíbǎo); born January 1953) is a Chinese retired politician.
+He was a member of the 18th Politburo of the Chinese Communist Party, a Secretary of the Secretariat of the Chinese Communist Party, as well as the head of the Publicity Department of the Central Committee.
 Previously Liu have served as the party chief of the Guangxi Zhuang Autonomous Region and Sichuan province.
-He also served as one of the vice chairman of 13th Chinese People's Political Consultative Conference between 2018 and 2023.
+He also served as one of the vice chairmen of 13th Chinese People's Political Consultative Conference between 2018 and 2023.

 Early life and education

 Liu Qibao was born in a village near the banks of the Yangtze River in Susong County, Anhui Province in 1953, the second of four children.
 After graduating from high school Liu worked on a farm.
 Liu joined the Communist Party in December 1971 and next year joined its Communist Youth League (CYL).
 He attended Anhui Normal University as a "Worker-Peasant-Soldier student" where he was a student of history at the Department of History.